The Investment Fraud Special Advisory Committee

 Our Key Campaigns:

-- Law Enforcement & Regulatory Failures: By benchmarking international best practices, we aim to address systemic failures in both law enforcement and regulation, ensuring fraud is investigated and prosecuted effectively.
+- Law Enforcement & Regulatory Failures: By benchmarking international best practices, we aim to address systemic failures in both law enforcement and regulation, ensuring fraud is investigated and prosecuted more effectively.

 Why It Matters